Meeting Minutes for September 15, 2020

 |FOURTH ORDER OF BUSINESS||Audience Comments on Agenda Items|

-- The Chair mentioned a three-page letter sent to the Board by Lisa Ninchritz saying that she and “a majority of her Facebook site are not in favor of the three turn lanes going out of Bella Terra.”
+- The Chair mentioned a three-page letter sent to the Board by Lisa Ninchritz saying that she and “a majority of her Facebook group are not in favor of the three turn lanes going out of Bella Terra.”

 - Rob Warner said he opposes any changes at the front entrance due to a limited number of people needing it, and he feels the stop light alleviated some of the problem.
 When the road has four lanes, he thinks it would be a good time to look at the issue again.